atrox39/Oryn/README.md

 If in the middle of debugging your application, you see error in the terminal with messages like `HTTP headers not mutable` or `headers already sent`, it's a clear indicator that some parts in the application need to use proper `async await`.

-To help you with adding custom middleware to your project, Lucifer provides another command like so:
+To help you with adding custom middleware to your project, Oryn provides another command like so:

 ```shell
 $ l m custom